-This is a cheat sheet of shortcuts and tips for reverse-engineering malware.
+This is a cheat sheet of shortcuts and tips for analyzing and reverse-engineering malware.
 It covers the general malware analysis process, as well as useful tips for OllyDbg, IDA Pro, and other tools.
 Feel free to customize it to your own needs.
-My reverse-engineering malware course explores these, and other useful techniques.
+The SANS malware analysis course FOR610 explores these, and other useful techniques.
 To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.
 If you like this, take a look at my other IT cheat sheets.

 |Show strings window||Shift+F12|